DILCISBoard/E-ARK-AIP/index.md

 The reason why this alternative was introduced is that it makes it easier to manage representations independently from each other.
 This can be desired for very large representations, in terms of file size or the amount of files (making the root METS difficult to work with).

-#### Representation-based vs. size-based division

 As a corollary of this division method we define, on the one hand, a representation-based division as the separation of representations in different directories under the `representations` folder as shown in the example of Figure [4](#fig4).
 And, on the other hand, we define a size-based division as the separation of representation parts.
 To illustrate this, Figure [5](#fig5) shows an example where a set of files belongs to the same representation (here named `binary`) and is referenced in two separate physical containers (here named {C1}
 and {C2} respectively).
 A key requirement when using size-based division of a representation is that there must not be any overlap in the structure of the representations, and that each sub-directory path must be unique across the containers where the representation parts together constitute a representation entity.
 Note that for this reason a numerical suffix is added to the representation METS files, to avoid overwriting representation METS files when automatically merging the divided representation back into one single physical representation.

-**AIP-REP-DIV-NAME**: If a representation is divided into parts, the representation component MUST use the same name in the different containers.
+<a name="aip-rep-div-name"></a>**AIP-REP-DIV-NAME**: If a representation is divided
+into parts, the representation component MUST use the same name in the different containers.

-**AIP-REP-DIV-OVERLAP**: If a representation is divided into parts, any overlap MUST be avoided regarding the structure of the representations and each sub-directory path MUST be unique across the containers.
+<a name="aip-rep-div-overlap"></a>**AIP-REP-DIV-OVERLAP**: If a representation is
+divided into parts, any overlap MUST be avoided regarding the structure of the representations and each sub-directory path MUST be unique across the containers.

 <a name="fig5"></a>
 ![Information Package structure](figs/fig_5_mets_root.png "Example of an IP.")